Inokinoki/kde-blog/source/_posts/KDE-Connect-macOS.md

 - Share files and links between devices
 - Control the volume of your Mac from the phone
 - Keep your Mac awake when your phone is connected
-- Receive your phone notifications on your desktop computer (this function is achieved but not yet delivered, you can follow another article to enable it manually)
+- Receive your phone notifications on your desktop computer (this function is achieved but not yet delivered, you can follow [this post](/2019/07/18/KDE-Connect-macOS-plugin-notification/) to enable it manually)

 I'm trying to make more plugins work on macOS.
 Good luck to my GSoC project :)